Research Partners

 👨🏫 Focus Areas:

-• Synchrotron data and beamline diagnostics
+• Synchrotron diagnostics and beamline experiments

-• Hybrid sensing models in LPBF
+• Hybrid sensor fusion models for LPBF

 ETH Zurich Logo